joshstantoncodes/joshstantoncodes/README.md

 ## About Me :octocat:

-Hey there! :smiley_cat: My name is Josh and I am a 30-year-old software engineer from Atlantic Canada :canada:.
+Hey there! :smiley_cat: My name is Josh and I am a 30-year-old software engineer from Atlantic Canada 🇨🇦.
 I consider myself a bit of a jack-of-all-trades as a veteran of the Canadian Armed Forces and a holder of three distinctly unique degrees.
 I have developed a fascination with the potential applications of machine learning models to healthcare and cancer research.
 However, as a relatively new entrant to the field of computer science, I am exploring all facets that I can.
 Most frequently, I find myself working with Python and am in the process of learning backend development with the Django Framework.
 Accessibility is something that I greatly value and believe that technology should be approachable and usable by everyone.

 Outside of the software world, I am an avid cook, multi-instrumentalist, and catdad to a part-time chaos gremlin, full-time tuxedo cat named Cinder who I lovingly named after Dark Souls.